 Last year we entered a woman called SuRie.
 To be fair, Sue Ree was brilliant, and funny, and talented, but the song wasn't.
 It was shite.
 There was a moment in the final when a stage invader disrupted her performance.
 The UK thought it might get us some sympathy votes.
 Well, I've news for us.
-If you're song is lazy and your staging is half-arsed, you can be being repeatedly kicked in the face by a rabid dog on live TV and it still won't get you votes.
+If you're song is lazy and your staging is half-arsed, you can be being repeatedly kicked in the face by a fucking horse on live TV and it still won't get you votes.

 This year a man boy called Michael from the north won our tinpot national final, having won a song contest on BBC1 the year before that was watched by less people than that lottery show that used to be on with Dale Winton.
 Michael is a nice boy and a great vocalist and yes, sure, we should get behind him and sure, it's a lovely video and sure, it'll never get better if people like me are so down on them every time they try hard.
 And come Saturday I'll get caught up and start to believe that this is the year we can do it.